christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 Looking at the residual stream features activated for the ToM passage, it seems like the model has specific features dedicated to representing different aspects of the narrative.
-For example, on a more granular level, feature 61 focuses on "references to positions and locations in a narrative," feature 2704 captures "phrases or contexts involving going to a place or location," and feature 3 seems tied to "objects or items typically associated with or placed on surfaces."
+For example, on a more granular level, feature 61 focuses on *references to positions and locations in a narrative*, feature 2704 captures *phrases or contexts involving going to a place or location*, and feature 3 seems tied to *objects or items typically associated with or placed on surfaces*.
 Each of these has high explanation scores<sub>[<a href="https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html#sec-algorithm-explain" title="Bills" rel="nofollow">17</a>]</sub>, showing that the model is isolating different narrative elements through distinct features.

 <br>